n7get/noderig/INSTALL-Windows.md

 A script, `~/.node-red/projects/noderig/files/nr.cmd`, is a simple script to set the ttys and run Node-RED.

-On my systems the enhanced serial USB appears COM4.
+On my systems the enhanced serial USB appears as COM4.
 If your USB com port is different, edit `nr` to reflect your actual port.

 Open a a browser window on [NodeRig](http://localhost:1880/noderig).